SML0127/search-engine-worker/README.md

 # PSE-worker

-This is an engine(worker) code to collect the data of products of many e-commerce sites.
+Engine(worker) code to crawling and parsing the product data of e-commerce sites.